Kwame Nkrumah University of Science and Technology: Radio

 Focus FM (94.3 FM) is the university's official radio station.
 Among its notable programmes are Morning Show, Drive Time, Teknokrat and Community Watch.

-About Focus FM

 Focus FM is a network radio positioned on campus of Kwame Nkrumah University of Science and Technology, Kumasi.
 It was established in the year 2000 A.D.
 The stakeholders are the UNIVERSITY, Student Representative Counsel and the Graduate Student Association of Ghana.
 The center targets for the status quo of the station is to inform, teach and entertain the whole college network and the encompassing communities.
 The important supply of investment is from students’ contribution into Focus FM improvement account.

-How Focus FM Is Defined

-Focus FM is focused not only to participate in the activities of the community, but in addition to allow the university to take part in the life of the station.
-This is why it is differentiated from other commercial and state radio – neither of which is seeks public participation, except when it suits them to do so.
-Focus FM offers democratic access to the activity of programme making itself rather than being communicated at, people are offered the opportunity to communicate themselves.

-Finance

-Focus FM is a not-for-profit station.
-It secures its income from; Focus FM Development Fund, a form of commercial Sponsorship focused at serving the community, and a range of community / listener supported fundraisers.